 Misha McGlown - also affectionately known as Omo Misha - has enjoyed a multi-faceted career in the arts and education.
-She served as Program Director and Curator for the LeRoy Neiman Art Center from 2011 through February 2015 and has curated exhibitions and art events on behalf of Community Works NYC, City College Center for the Arts, Jack & Jill of America, Inc., No Longer Empty, Harlem Community Development Corporation, Helene Fuld College, Knox Gallery, the NYC Parks Department and Columbia University.
-Additionally, Misha has worked with the Curriculum Art Project at Symphony Space since 2003, has facilitated programming for The Sugar Hill Museum of Art & Storytelling, and previously managed programs for The Children’s Art Carnival, Congreso Girls’ Center (PA) and Artists Collective for Social Change (NJ).
+She served as Program Director and Curator for the LeRoy Neiman Art Center from 2011 through February 2015, and sits on curatorial teams for FLUX Art Fair and CurateNYC.
+Misha has additionally curated exhibitions and art events on behalf of City College Center for the Arts, Community Works NYC, Jack & Jill of America, Inc., No Longer Empty, Harlem Community Development Corporation, Helene Fuld College, Knox Gallery, the NYC Parks Department and Columbia University; worked with the Curriculum Art Project at Symphony Space since 2003; facilitated programming for The Sugar Hill Museum of Art & Storytelling, and; previously managed programs for The Children’s Art Carnival, Congreso Girls’ Center (PA) and Artists Collective for Social Change (NJ).

 A two-time published author, Misha is also Managing Editor for the Morningsider, an on-line guide to Uptown living, and is a contributing writer to Of Note Magazine, which features global artists using the arts as tools for social change.